cybera/synthi/manual/src/sections/PythonAPI.md

 provide a path to a file containing code.

 The primary requirement for the code you supply is that it contains a `transform` function.
-You can run any Python code and import any libraries that we have pre-installed.
+You can run any Python code and import any libraries that Synthi has pre-installed.

 Here's an example of a very simple transformation: